Language Assessments

 Early language development therapy focuses on building the foundational communication skills typically acquired between birth and age three.
 Unlike therapy for older children, which may involve structured table-top activities, early intervention is dynamic, play-based, and heavily focused on parent coaching.

 The main goal is simple: to help your child be understood by others (grandparents, teachers, friends) without you needing to translate for them.
-To achieve this, speech pathologists often conduct speech clarity assessments to identify specific clarity issues your child may be facing.
-It helps to know which one your child is working on:
+Different types of clarity concerns may involve:

 Articulation: Your child knows what sound they want to say, but their articulators (tongue, lips, jaw) aren't moving the right way to make it.